How networks shape diversity for better or worse: Results

-On the left-hand side, the term $D_{\infty}$ is the probability that two randomly sampled individuals exhibit different behavior (in the large time limit).
-This probability, known as Simpson's diversity index \cite{simpson1949measurement}, is a quantitative measure of behavioral diversity that varies between 0 and 1.
-When the population's behavior is homogeneous, the probability that two randomly selected individuals exhibit different behavior is small.
-Hence, Simpson's diversity index is close to 0.
-Conversely, when the population's behavior is diverse, the probability that two randomly selected individuals exhibit different behavior is large.
-Thus, Simpson's diversity index is close to $1$.
-For illustration, the diversity $D$ of the (highly diverse) population portrayed in Figure \ref{figure:illustration_vm}A is $D = 0.833$, while that of the (more homogeneous) population in Figure \ref{figure:illustration_vm}D is $D = 0.45$.
-In this light, $D_{\infty}$ is interpreted as the population's long-term expected behavioral diversity, or, for brevity, the population's \emph{expected diversity}.
+In this study, we adopt a well-known diversity measure in ecology: Simpson's diversity index \cite{simpson1949measurementa}.
+This index takes into account both the number of memes, as well as their relative abundance.
+It is defined as the probability that two randomly selected individuals in the population display different memes.
+The value ranges from $0$ to $1$.
+When the population's memes are homogeneous, the probability that two randomly selected individuals exhibit different memes is small.
+Consequently, Simpson's diversity index is close to 0.
+Conversely, when the population's memes are diverse, the probability that two randomly selected individuals display different memes is large.
+Accordingly, Simpson's diversity index is close to $1$.

-On the right-hand side, the \emph{meeting time} $M$ is the number of steps before the first meeting of two origin trips and $\langle M \rangle$ is its average value (over many origin trips starting at random vertices of the graph $G$).
-Of course, $M = M_G$ depends on the structure of the graph $G$.
-This is obvious if one thinks of $G$ as the street network of a town.
-If Alice and Bob walk around a star-shaped street network, they will probably meet in fewer steps than if they walk around a cycle-shaped street network.

-Surprisingly, $\langle M \rangle = \langle M_G \rangle$ does \emph{not} depend on the behavioral dynamics.
-Indeed, origin trips move according to a simple, general mechanism known as a random walk \cite{levin2017markov}.
-Namely, \emph{the next location of a trip is a random neighbor of the current location}.
-This is obvious during the roam phase.
-During the search phase, the typical situation is as follows: Alice observes Carl imitate a random neighbor Darcy.
-So, the next location of Alice's trip is Darcy, a random neighbor of her current location Carl.
-This simple mechanism underlying origin trips implies that $\langle M_G \rangle$ can be computed without knowing who imitated whom or who innovated when.
-It suffices to observe two origin trips (i.e., uniformly started random walks) move around the graph $G$ and register the number of steps they take to meet.
-The meeting time $M$ was first introduced by Aldous \cite{aldous1991meeting}.

-The observation that $\langle M_G \rangle$ depends only on the structure of the graph $G$ sheds new light on the central equation of this work:
+In the context of our cultural evolution model, Simpson's diversity index at fixed time $t$ can be computed as:

+Herein, the summation is over all memes present at time $t$, and $p_m(t)$ is the fraction of individuals who display meme $m$ at that time.
+For illustration, the socio-diversity $D(t=1)$ of the (highly diverse) population portrayed in Figure \ref{figure:illustration_vm}D is $D(1) = 0.833$, while that of the (more homogeneous) population in Figure \ref{figure:illustration_vm}F is $D(3) = 0.5$.
+In summary, higher values of $D(t)$ reflect greater socio-diversity within the population.